 This proliferation is not limited to the medical industry alone.
-Even cross-industries are using 3D printing – companies like HP, Ford, GM, GE, etc. – to help the hospitals around the world by producing respirators, nasal swabs, face masks, etc.
+Even cross-industries use 3D printing – companies like HP, Ford, GM, GE, etc. – to help hospitals worldwide by producing respirators, nasal swabs, face masks, etc.

 In our brief time together, we’ll take a look at some of the strategic initiatives and collaborations by some of the top startups and companies that are 3D Printing medical device equipment to deal with COVID-19.

 List of Companies Providing Medical 3D Printing Solutions

 This time is, in many ways, the moment for Additive manufacturing, but the requirement is way more than the community can supply.
 And thus, collaboration has become the need of the hour.